 In North America we’re often taught that a laboring woman needs only her supportive partner to “get through labor”.
-For this reason many dads/partners (when meet are initially) wonder why the pregnant woman wants to hire a doula, and are reluctant to be “left out” of the process.
+For this reason many dads/partners (initially) wonder why the pregnant woman wants to hire a doula, and are reluctant to be “left out” of the process.
 Doulas support both the mother and her birth partner during labor, which allows for more closeness between mother and partner throughout the labor process.
 We honor and respect this bond.
 After the birth, dads/partners are just as happy as the woman that a doula was present, and have become some of our most vocal doula advocates!

 Research shows that male partners provide more support, eye contact and hands-on comfort when a doula attends the birth.
 Men are more useful, not less, with a doula.
 Doulas help partners to be active and supportive to whatever degree suits them, on the continuum of “sitting in the corner quietly” to being very hands-on.
 The mother and her partner experience higher degrees of birth satisfaction.
 Family bonding is faster and stronger with birth and/or postpartum doula support.
 Women have better breastfeeding experiences and breastfeed longer with doula support.
 The whole family benefits!

 …An excerpt from The Doula by Phyllis Klaus, MFCC, CSW & Marshal Klaus, MD